MarsRon/MarsRon/README.md

 I'm currently working on [`phobos`](https://marsron.github.io/phobos/), a small Discord.js bot.

-If you're interested, head over to my [GitHub Page](https://marsron.github.io) to view all of my projects!
+If you're interested, head over to my [GitHub Page](https://marsron.github.io/#projects) to view all of my projects!

 ## Interests

- - Programming
+ - JavaScript because yes 😎
  - Discord bots
- - Web development
  - Astronomy
  - The color #2AA1FF

-My favourite programming language is JavaScript because yes 😎
+ - Copying and pasting code and it worked first try

 ## Contact
 You can find me on my [Discord server](https://discord.gg/TSqw3jx) or add me on Discord at `MarsRon#7602`.